minqiaowang/hybrid-adg-apac/access-labenv/access-labenv.md

 This lab assumes you have:
 - A Cloud account including: tenant name, username, password.

-- The Region and Compartment which the DBCS created.
+- The Region and Compartment where the DBCS created.

 - A DBCS which assigned to you to act the standby database.

 - SSH Keys download from [here - labkey.zip](https://github.com/minqiaowang/hybrid-adg-apac/raw/master/ssh-keys/labkey.zip).
 Unzip the files to your own laptop.

-- A compute VM instance IP address which assigned to you to act as the on-premise database.
+- A compute VM instance hostname and IP address which assigned to you to act as the on-premise database.